 In Texas, the Human Services career cluster prepares individuals for careers in counseling, mental health services, family and community services, personal care services, and more.
-It is now divided into two pathways:
+It is divided into two pathways:

-Family and Community Services
+- Family and Community Services

-Health and Services
+- Health and Services

 There are no dedicated CTSOs for this cluster, but the TEA recommends that interested students join Texas FCCLA or SkillsUSA Texas.